sophienaustdal/MIST4610GroupProject2/README.md

 - Part 2: For the top three brands, what specific components are most commonly found to be faulty?

 Importance:
+This question allows us to understand which major brands have the most commonly faulty components.
+The results could help us pinpoint recurring issues, assess potential risks, guide quality control efforts, as well as help maintain brand reputation.

 Part 1: